 Ghee and coconut oil—healthy fats that grease the wheels of your digestive tract are also thought of as natural prokinetics, though they don’t stimulate contractions of the MMC in the same way as the prescription meds above.

-If you’re suffering from constipation during treatment, you’re better off turning towards options with laxative properties like magnesium citrate or oxide.
+If you’re suffering from constipation during treatment, you’re better off turning towards options with laxative properties like magnesium for constipation.

 BUYER’S CHEAT SHEET!
 The Best SIBO Supplements For Your Medicine Cabinet